Anonpsy: A Graph-Based Framework for Structure-Preserving De-identification of Psychiatric Narratives

 The objective is twofold: \begin{enumerate} \item \textbf{Preserve clinical structure}: maintain the temporal alignment of events, and the diagnostic, therapeutic, and causal relations encoded in its structure so that $\hat{X}$ remains diagnostically faithful to $X$; \item \textbf{Reduce identifiability}: alter contextually identifiable life events and psychosocial details while ensuring that $\hat{X}$ cannot be used to infer the original patient. \end{enumerate}

-This formulation contrasts with PHI masking and prior SDC approaches by introducing an explicit, editable intermediate representation and enforcing structural constraints throughout the generation process.
+This formulation differs from PHI masking and prior SDC approaches by introducing an explicit intermediate representation and enforcing structural constraints during generation.
 Figure~\ref{fig:schematic2} depicts the high-level workflow of the Anonpsy pipeline.